Lake Vyrnwy: Description

 A power house located under the west tower contains an electrical generator driven by water leaving the reservoir.
 Before mains electricity arrived in the 1960s this was the area's only source of power.

 About 0.75 mi from the dam is the reservoir's straining tower.
 Standing only 98 ft from the shore, its purpose is to filter or strain out material in the water with a fine metal mesh, before the water flows along the aqueduct to Liverpool.
-Its architecture represents Gothic revival, built at the same time as the dam.
+Its architecture represents Gothic Revival, built at the same time as the dam.
 The tower as a whole is 154 ft tall, 104 ft of which is above top water level, and is topped with a pointed copper-clad roof, coloured light green.

 The west and east towers release compensation water into the River Vyrnwy through huge valves; the river would dry up unless a minimum flow was maintained.
 Depending on the levels downstream, the reservoir can release from 25 to 45 Ml of compensation water daily.
 The flow is measured by Natural Resources Wales at a weir a few hundred metres downstream.

 Water supply

 19th century

 The water from Lake Vyrnwy is carried 68 mi in the Vyrnwy Large Diameter Trunk Main (LDTM) aqueduct which originally consisted of two pipelines, made largely of cast iron.
 To help maintenance work on the 9 ft diameter cast-iron tunnel which took the aqueduct under the Mersey, riveted steel piping was also used, which was to become the norm for trunk water-main piping.

-The aqueducts cross the valley floor near Penybontfawr and then runs north of Llanrhaeadr-ym-Mochnant and Efail-rhyd on the north-east of the Tanat Valley.
+The aqueducts cross the valley floor near Penybontfawr and then run north of Llanrhaeadr-ym-Mochnant and Efail-rhyd on the north-east of the Tanat Valley.
 The aqueducts are largely underground although there are some visible surface features including air valves, the Cileos valve house, the Parc-uchaf balancing reservoirs, and a deep cutting to the west of Llanrhaeadr-ym-Mochnant.

 Brick and concrete-lined tunnels carried pipes at Hirnant, Cynynion and Llanforda, and a fourth was later added at Aber, so that the Hirnant tunnel could be made accessible for maintenance.

 20th century

-From 1926 to 1938 the first section of a third pipeline was laid using bituminous-coated steel. in 1946, a fourth pipeline was added south of Oswestry to increase capacity to 227 million litres per day.
+The first section of a third pipeline was laid from 1926 to 1938 using bituminous-coated steel. in 1946, a fourth pipeline was added south of Oswestry to increase capacity to 227 million litres per day.

-In 1978–81, the pipe crossings beneath the Mersey and the Manchester Ship Canal were reorganised.
+The pipe crossings beneath the Mersey and the Manchester Ship Canal were reorganised in 1978–81.

 After privatisation of the water companies, responsibility for the Vyrnwy Dam and associated structures fell to Severn Trent Water, and since 2018 to its subsidiary company Hafren Dyfrdwy.

 The rights to the water abstraction are with United Utilities for drinking water supply to Liverpool.